trustedlogin/trustedlogin-connector/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= develop =

+- Added checks to make sure the Account ID is a number

 = 0.15.1 on September 27, 2023 =